sketchc89/PIDController-P9/README.md

 Throttle was arbitrarily set to 0.5 because it was faster than most other projects (steady state around 50 mph), but not too fast to do the inital manually tuning.

+### Parameters
+* P is the tendency of the vehicle to return to the center.
+When it is too high it will oscillate but will reach the control value faster.
+When it is too low it will fail to return to the center of the lane.
+* I is useful for correcting small offsets when a signal is approaching a control value asymptotically.
+* D is useful for making the vehicle approach the center line more smoothly, but if it is too high it will lead to overshoot and instability.

+Given the above, the most common approach for manually tuning is to get the P value correct and adjust the I and D from 0 to smooth the trajectory of the vehicle.

 ## Dependencies

 * cmake >= 3.5